 We pray the following questions help answer some of the “why” behind our current reopening plan.

-Now that we are permitted to gather, we are seeking to do so in a manner that also minimizes risk for those who come to our building for services.
-If another spike occurs, we are prepared to return to online services for a season, and we trust that Arlington County and the Commonwealth of Virginia will provide necessary guidance.
+Now that we are permitted to gather, we are seeking to do so in a manner that minimizes risk for those who come to our building for services.
+If warranted, we are prepared to return to online services for a season, and we trust that Arlington County and the Commonwealth of Virginia will provide necessary guidance.

 2. Why did we wait a week to reopen when we could have met on May 31?

-The services that will take place in our building during these initial phases will be different and more complicated than our typical Sunday services prior to COVID-19.
+The services taking place in our building during COVID-19 are different and more complicated than our typical Sunday services prior to COVID-19.
 Once the news broke that Arlington County was moving into Phase 1, the decision to start on June 7th gave us the time we needed to communicate our reopening plans with our members, our friends, and our neighbors.
 The one-week delay also gave us time to recruit and train the volunteers needed to hold services with so many added precautions.
 May 31st served as a “dry run” for our June 7th reopening.

 3. Why are we being required to register weekly for Sunday service?
 With whom will this information be shared?

-There are two primary reasons for our registration: maintaining six-foot physical distancing and contact tracing.
-Maintaining six-foot physical distancing between households in our worship spaces requires that we limit the total number of people in attendance.
+There are two primary reasons for our registration: maintaining six-foot social distancing and contact tracing.
+Maintaining six-foot social distancing between households in our worship spaces requires that we limit the total number of people in attendance.
 Registration allows us to manage this requirement.

-Authorities have also requested that we keep an accurate record of attendance for the purposes of contact tracing—identification of persons who may have had contact with an individual infected with the virus.
+Authorities have recommended that we keep an accurate record of attendance for the purposes of contact tracing—identification of persons who may have had close contact with an individual infected with the virus.
 Unless someone who attends our services contracts COVID-19 and an agency requests our attendance, we will not be sharing this information with anyone.

 4. Will our registration requirement prevent visitors from attending our services?

-Based on the responses that we received from our church survey, we are anticipating that we will only need one service for members, regular attenders, and visitors who prefer to participate in-person—at least initially.
-Each week, we will monitor registration and attendance carefully to determine when we might need to add a second service.
+Based on the responses that we received from our May 2020 church survey, we anticipated that we would only need one service for members, regular attenders, and visitors who prefer to participate in-person—at least initially.
+Each week, we are monitoring registration and attendance carefully to determine when we might need to add a second service.
+We are currently planning to begin offering two services at 9:00 am and 11:00 am starting Aug.
+23rd.
 We will continue to offer our worship service online at 11:00 am, which is livestreamed on Cherrydale’s website and on Cherrydale.Online.Church, where a chat feature is available.